-Your Guide to Design Patterns – Decorator Pattern
+Your Guide to Design Patterns – Memento Pattern

 The Decorator Pattern is a structural pattern, also known as the Wrapper pattern.
 The Decorator Pattern is used to extend (decorate) the functionality of an individual object.